numerica-ideas/community/terraform/deploy-wordpress-2tier-aws-architecture-with-terraform/README.md

 - **aws_lb_listener "external-elb"**: This resource attaches the target group to the load balancer's listener.
 It specifies the load balancer ARN, port, and protocol.
 The default_action block defines the action to be performed for incoming requests, which is forwarding to the target group.

-## Step 5: Create EC2 Instances and RDS databases
+### Step 5: Provision EC2 Instances and RDS Database

 create `main.tf` file and add the below content